Dzigbodi Djugba

 ABOUT DZIGBODI

 Dzigbodi works at the intersection of creative practice, community building, and cultural strategy.
-She is a multidisciplinary artist, community builder, and the Founder and Artistic Director of Muse Reverie Atelier, a creative studio dedicated to curated cultural experiences and immersive storytelling— where she translates complex concepts—belonging, memory, joy, and resistance—into tactile visual works and shared experiences.
+She is a multidisciplinary artist, community builder, and the Founder and Artistic Director of Muse Reverie Atelier, a creative studio dedicated to curated cultural experiences and immersive storytelling.
+Her work translates complex concepts like belonging, memory, joy, and resistance into tactile visual works and shared experiences.
 Through studio practice, public art, and community-centered gatherings, she designs environments where art is communal rather than transactional.

 As a Bay Area native born in San Francisco, she holds a deep perspective on the region’s evolution, witnessing how culture can act as both a stabilizing force and a catalyst for change.
 It is this duality that drives her commitment to co-creating new social infrastructure to bridge civic divides, heal industry silos, and shape collective futures.